Please note: Registration for Saturday STEM Seminar 3/30 is now closed. We hope you will consider joining us in spring 2020.

-THE MATHEMATICS OF CARD SHUFFLING - David A. Bayer, Professor, Barnard College, Mathematics
+THE MATHEMATICS OF CARD SHUFFLING - David A. Bayer, Professor, Mathematics

-SPEED BOTANY - Hilary Callahan, Professor and Chair, Barnard College, Biological Sciences
+SPEED BOTANY - Hilary Callahan, Professor, Biological Sciences

 Barnard is proud of its long tradition of excellence in the sciences.
 With our strong liberal arts foundation and unique teacher-scholar model, young women have the opportunity to collaborate on research with cutting-edge scientists doing groundbreaking work.
 This unparalleled access helps our graduates find success in a range of science, math, and technology careers.